MS in Theoretical and Applied Mechanics

 MSE 492 Fundamentals of Laboratory Safety (must be completed in year 1)

-**A maximum of 4 hours of TAM 599 Thesis Research can be counted toward TAM credit hour requirements.
+**A maximum of 4 hours of TAM 597 Independent Study Project can be counted towards TAM credit hour requirements.
 Transfer students: No more than 8 hours of transfer credit from an outside institution can be applied toward the MS. If you are considering transferring credit from an outside institution, please see the Graduate Student Handbook for instructions.
 Please note that you cannot transfer credit hours that have been counted toward a degree you have already completed.